OpenNebula/docs/source/advanced_components/applications_containerization/docker_machine_driver_reference.rst

 - ``--opennebula-b2d-size``: Size of the Volatile disk in MB (only for b2d)
 - ``--opennebula-ssh-user``: Set the name of the SSH user
 - ``--opennebula-disable-vnc``: VNC is enabled by default.
 Disable it with this flag
-- ``--opennebula-start-retries``: number of retries to make for check if the VM is running.
+- ``--opennebula-start-retries``: number of retries to make for check if the VM is running, after each retry the driver sleeps for 2 seconds.

 +------------------------------+-----------------------------+------------------------+
 |          CLI Option          | Default Value               |  Environment Variable  |